 - Food vacuole: The food vacuoles are smaller than the nucleus.
 It is about 20 µm.

-The color of the food vacuoles inside the Amoebas can also indicate the nutrient sources in the habitation.
-For example, I noticed that Amoebas collected in the late spring contain more green particles (could be green algae) and Amoebas from the early spring are more brownish (engrafted brown diatoms).
+The color of the food vacuoles inside the Amoebas can also indicate the nutrient sources in the habitat.
+For example, I noticed that Amoebas collected in the late spring contain more green particles (could be green algae), while Amoebas from the early spring are more brownish (engrafted brown diatoms).

-Examples of food sources may affect the color of amoebas’ food vacuoles
+[In this figure] Examples of food sources that may affect the color of amoebas’ food vacuoles.

-Sometimes, you may see Amoebas in rest and stay motionless with an oval shape.
+Sometimes, you may see Amoebas at rest and stay motionless with an oval shape.